 - Suburban park renewal as a new model for integrated infrastructure renewal and catalyst for community engagement in home retrofit action (Bayview Glen SNAP, Markham and County Court SNAP, Brampton).

-- Multi-unit residential (MUR) revitalization through partnerships with private landowners, tenant engagement, community groups and the municipality, using multi-functional designs (Black Creek SNAP, Toronto).
+- Multi-unit residential (MUR) revitalization through partnerships with private landowners, tenant engagement, community groups and the municipality, using multi-functional designs (Black Creek SNAP, Toronto; Burnhamthorpe SNAP, Mississauga).

 - Capacity building for local social enterprise (Black Creek SNAP, Toronto).

-- NEW!
-Streamlined SNAP Action Planning (Caledon SNAP).
+- Streamlined SNAP Action Planning (West Bolton SNAP, Caledon).